matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 #### **Deployment nonce**

 On Ethereum, the same nonce is used for CREATE for accounts and EOA wallets.
-On zkSync this is not the case, we use a separate nonce called “deploymentNonce” to track the nonces for accounts.
+On ZKsync this is not the case, we use a separate nonce called “deploymentNonce” to track the nonces for accounts.
 This was done mostly for consistency with custom accounts and for having multicalls feature in the future.

 #### **General process of deployment**